-\$ backupdb -S 20090101 my ar chi ve. jx
+\$ backupdb -S 20090101 myarchive.jx

-will produce an archive starting on January $1^{st}$ , 2009 and containing all records up to the current date, since -E is not specified.
+will produce an archive starting on January 1st, 2009 and containing all records up to the current date, since - E is not specified.

-Please note that if you use either the -s or -e option then Archive mode is assumed and you do not need to give the -s option.
-More importantly if you use either -s or -e then you should be aware that you will not be prompted to delete any records.
-If you use -s or -e then you must use -e if you want the archived records to be purged (deleted) from the site.
+Please note that if you use either the -s or -E option then Archive mode is assumed and you do not need to give the -A option.
+More importantly if you use either -s or -E then you should be aware that you will not be prompted to delete any records.
+If you use -s or -E then you must use -P if you want the archived records to be purged (deleted) from the site.